Gainesville RURITAN Club

 WELCOME!
 We thank you for taking time to visit our website.

 We are the Gainesville RURITAN Club a non-profit organization comprised of area volunteers conducting community events in the effort to help promote our community.
 We serve the Gainesville - Haymarket areas of Virginia.

 It is time again for our delicious Holiday Fruit Sale.
-We will be delivering Naval Oranges and Ruby Red Grapefruit direct from Florida the weekend before Thanksgiving at the old Fire House in Haymarket.
+We will be delivering Honeybell Oranges and Ruby Red Grapefruit direct from Florida the last weekend in January at the old Fire House in Haymarket.
 Click here for more information.

 The RURITAN Organization